pnnl/Continual-Load-Modelling-HELM/Readme.md

 generated from the harmonics.
 To have a good  understanding of  current standing challenges, a knowledge of the generation and load mix as well as the current harmonic estimations are essential for designing transformers and evaluating their performance.

+Detailed power electronic models are developed for different load combinations to create harmonic rich datasets to entail their effect on transformer operation usinf PSCAD/EMTdc.

 **Authors**
 ```